vega-studio/deltav/docs/intro.md

 We'll be forward with what you get out of the box right now.
 If a desired feature is not here: don't panic!
 Still give this a shot.
 You'll be AMAZED what DeltaV will do for you!
 It can quickly make you realize you did NOT need x-y-z feature as this can open the door to a 'better way'!

-Also, know this framework is actively being used AND developed!
+Also know, this framework is actively being used AND developed!
 New features are being added all the time!

 So, what comes in the box?!
 Read On!